National average gas price ticks below $4 a gallon: GasBuddy

 GasBuddy, a tech firm and fuel-pricing resource, reported Tuesday that the national average fell below $4 per gallon for the first time since early March.
-Tuesday’s average was $3.99 per gallon, down more than $1 from the record-high of $5.03 a gallon on June 14.
+Tuesday’s average was $3.99 per gallon, down more than $1 from the record-high of $5.03 a gallon on June 14, WHNT reports.

 Declining crude oil prices over the last month have helped this decline, saving Americans nearly $400 million at the pump when compared to spending in June.